 Scouting for stink bugs should be a priority as plants begin to set bolls.
 In addition to being observant for nymphs and adult stink bugs, scouts should assess stink bug populations by quantifying the percentage of bolls with internal damage.
 Estimating boll injury has proven to be a reliable technique for timing insecticide applications when needed.
 Bolls are considered injured if stained lint is observed or a warty growth is present on the inner surface of the boll wall.
 Bolls approximately the diameter of a quarter should be examined.
 Bolls of this age are preferred feeding sites for stink bugs can be easily squashed between your thumb and forefinger.
 It is important that bolls of this size (soft) are selected.
 If bolls which are the diameter of a quarter are not present, i.e. the first or second week of bloom, sample the largest bolls present.
-Monitor boll retention during the first week of bloom; if small bolls are damaged by stink bugs they will often be aborted (small bolls which are damaged by stink bugs will often have "jelly-like" contents in some locules).
-In addition to stink bugs, other bug species such as tarnished plant bug and leaf-footed bugs may injure developing bolls.
+Monitor boll retention during the first week of bloom; if small bolls are damaged by stink bugs they will often be aborted (small bolls which are damaged by stink bugs, other bug species such as tarnished plant bug and leaf-footed bugs may injure developing bolls.